-Chairperson of the Department: David Jordan Director of Graduate Studies: Robert Messer
+Chairperson of the Department: Michael Perman Director of Graduate Studies: Mary Kay Vaughan

 The Department of History offers work leading to degrees in History at both the master's and doctoral levels.
 In addition to the regular master's degree program, the department offers a special program, designed to meet the needs of high school teachers, which leads to the Master of Arts in the Teaching of History (MAT).
-An interdepartmental specialization in women's studies is available to both MA and PhD students.
+An interdepartmental concentration in women's studies and an interdepartmental concentration in Latin American/Latino Studies are available to both MA and PhD students.